 (3) An electronic copy of the report shall be submitted for review by the OSA with the following: copy of the signed management representation letter and a copy of the completed state auditor report review guide (available at www.saonm.org).
 A report shall not be considered submitted to the OSA for the purpose of meeting the due date until a copy of the signed management representation letter and the completed report review guide are also submitted to the OSA.
-All separate reports prepared for component units shall also be submitted to the OSA for review, along with a copy of the management representation letter, and a completed report review guide for each separate audit report.
+All separate reports prepared for component units shall also be submitted to the OSA for the purpose of meeting the due date until a copy of the management representation letter, and a completed report review guide for each separate audit report.
+A separate component unit report shall not be considered submitted to the OSA for the purpose of meeting the due date until a copy of the signed management representation letter and the completed report review guide for each separate audit report.
 A separate component unit report shall not be considered submitted to the OSA for the purpose of meeting the due date until a copy of the signed management representation letter and the completed report review guide are also submitted to the OSA.
-If a due date falls on a weekend or holiday, or if the OSA is closed due to inclement weather, the audit report is due the following business day by [5:00] 11:59 p.m.
+If a due date falls on a weekend or holiday, or if the OSA is closed due to inclement weather, the audit report is due the following business day by 5:00 p.m.